 To receive an incoming video call from another member, you must be logged in to Workstorm.
 A pop-up will appear to notify you of an incoming video call.

 To answer an incoming video call, click on Join in the toast that pops up at the top of your screen.
 To decline the call, click Ignore.

 If you are not inside the Workstorm platform when the user calls, and you have enabled Notifications, then you will receive a Notification of the incoming call on your desktop.
 Clicking on the notification will take you to the private conversation, where you may answer or decline the call.

-If you have not enabled Notifications, you will receive a message in your Recent tab in the left menu making you aware of the missed video conference.
+If you have not enabled Notifications, you will receive a message in your Recent tab and within the conversation the video call originated from making you aware of the missed video conference.

 Sharing your screen

 Once you have connected via video call, you have the option to share your screen.
 Click the icon at the bottom left of the call window to switch from camera view to screen view.
 If sharing your screen within your browser for the first time, you may need to first download the Chrome Workstorm extension.
 If you are using the Workstorm Desktop App, no extension is needed.

 This will show the other members on the call exactly what is on your computer screen, while still hearing your voice over the microphone.
 You can click, type and navigate as usual, with the other members able to see and follow along.

 To stop sharing your screen, simply click the icon again to return to camera view.